Widely practiced for its health and relaxation benefits, yoga has been around for thousands of years.

 Transcendental Meditation, a form of mantra meditation, was developed by Maharishi Mahesh in the mid 20th century.
 As the 21st century arrived, millions of people were learning and practicing Transcendental Meditation.

-Yoga gurus also became popular during this period such as Swami Sivananda who developed Five Principles of Yoga to teach his lessons to Americans and Europeans.
+Yoga gurus also became popular during this period.
+Teachers such as Swami Sivananda who developed Five Principles of Yoga to teach his lessons to Americans and Europeans.
 The principles combined relaxation, exercise, breathing techniques, healthy eating, and positive thinking.